 The most common type of dandruff is ‘pityriasis capitis simplex’ or ‘pityriasis steatoides’.
 It usually comes and goes and you may find it flares up under stress.
 Mild to moderate dandruff is easily treated with over-the-counter shampoos, toners and scalp creams.
-However, a severe build-up of flakes may need to be treated with stronger prescription products, as it can cause severe discomfort and also eventually may lead to some hair loss.
+However, a severe build-up of flakes may need to be treated with stronger prescription products, as it can cause severe discomfort and may eventually lead to some hair loss.

-Make an appointment to see a trichologist if you are concerned or over-the-counter treatment isn’t working.
-Please note: dandruff is a non-inflammatory scalp condition.
-It should not cause redness, unless you are scratching your scalp repeatedly.
-If your scalp is red, you may have a different scalp condition and should see a trichologist.
+Make an appointment to see a Trichologist if you are concerned or over-the-counter treatment isn’t working.
+Please note: dandruff is a non-inflammatory scalp condition, it should not cause redness, unless you are scratching your scalp repeatedly.
+If your scalp is red, you may have a different scalp condition and should see a Trichologist.

 SYMPTOMS OF COMMON MILD TO MODERATE, DANDRUFF

 Flaking of the scalp and an itchy or irritated scalp.
 The appearance of white flakes on your shoulders, flakes on the scalp and/or some throughout your hair.

 Patchy yellowish flakes on your scalp with redness and soreness; many and obvious flakes throughout the length of your hair which are tight and adherent.
 It can also affect eyebrows, and may cause redness around the nose.

 THE SIMPLE SCIENCE BEHIND DANDRUFF